-Here we run again into the typing problem evidenced by minimum (/30/) and BOOL_MATRIX (/33/).
-Stacks declared simply of type STACK cannot be statically guaranteed to contain only objects of a certain class of "stackables", say INT_STACKABLE; and we have the problem of the type of the result returned by function top.
-In the following sequence the last assignment has a left-hand side of type INT_STACKABLE and a right-hand side of type STACK-ABLE: this is typewise wrong even though the code seems quite legitimate semantically (one pushes the value of a variable and retrieves it immediately into the same variable).
+Here we run again into the typing problem evidenced by minimum and BOOL_MATRIX.
+Stacks declared simply of type STACK cannot be statically guaranteed to contain only objects of a certain class of "stackables," say INT_STACKABLE; and we have the problem of the type of the result returned by function top.
+In the following sequence s: STACK; ins: INT_STACKABLE s.Create (10); ins.Create; ins.change_value (50); s.push (ins); ins := s.top the last assignment has a left-hand side of type INT_STACKABLE and a right-hand side of type STACKABLE; this is typewise wrong even though the code seems quite legitimate semantically (one pushes the value of a variable and retrieves it immediately into the same variable).